lucasdavid/keras-explainable/docs/methods/saliency/smoothgrad.rst

   )

 We will describe each one of the steps above in detail.
-Firstly, we employ the :class:`ResNet50V2` network pre-trained over the ImageNet dataset:
+Firstly, we employ the :class:`Xception` network pre-trained over the ImageNet dataset:

 .. jupyter-execute::